Welcome

 25.

 So just before the engine went to be fixed by Rob at Hampshire Motorcycle Centre I decided to have a bit of a photo shoot while the sun was shining.
-RF900 StreetFighter Project 25.
-Sunshine Update V2 RF900 StreetFighter Project RF900 StreetFighter Project Suzuki RF900 StreetFighter rear sets gillies, tail swap rf 900 180 tyre with abba stand and renthal parts Looks amazingly different to the last Sunshine Update I did in 2013.
+RF900 StreetFighter Project Suzuki rf900 StreetFighter wallpaper, upgraded parts and custom paint RF900 StreetFighter Project RF900 StreetFighter Project Suzuki RF900 StreetFighter rear sets gillies, tail swap rf 900 180 tyre with abba stand and renthal parts Looks amazingly different to the last Sunshine Update I did in 2013.

 24. RF900R Petrol Tank Remodel – Pt2